 We have already started planning for Go Green Week 2019.
 Staff and students are becoming more involved each year as Sustainability becomes increasingly important.

 We take the opportunity to promote Fairtrade at some of our open days.
 We included a delicious Fairtrade flapjack along with a leaflet explaining what Fairtrade is, why it is important and how everyone can make a difference.
 The Fairtrade flapjacks go down an absolute treat which raises Fairtrade’s profile within university amongst students, staff and visitors.

 Annually, the Sustainability Action Group hold a ’Christmas Switch off Campaign’.
 Take a look at the report below to see what happened at our last big ‘switch off’.

 WGU host a Fairtrade fortnight 2018 was the 10th anniversary for Wales being a Fairtrade Nation we and we celebrated through the fortnight with Fairtrade banana pancake breakfasts, Fairtrade stalls and Fairtrade hamper giveaway.
 Details are yet to be confirmed for 2019 fortnight but we will be running a whole range of events and activities that will include:

 - Fairtrade afternoon teas

 - Fairtrade pub quiz

-WGU joined Earth Hour for the first time in 2017 and we hope to make it a bigger event next year.
-It was observed in March 2017 with students choosing to star gaze with some sparklers and play board games instead of watching TV or using their computers.
+WGU joined Earth Hour for the first time in 2017 and it has now become a regular on our sustainability event calendar.
+It was observed in March 2018 with students choosing to sit around a campfire and roast marshmallows instead of watching TV or using their computers.

-In 2018 WGU will be starting a food collection for unwanted tinned and packet food.
-It will be donated to our local food bank as residents are departing.
-We will encouraged residents to get involved to drop off their donated food at our accommodation offices before they checked out of WGU accommodation.
+In 2018 WGU started a food collection for unwanted tinned and packet food.
+It was donated to our local food bank as residents are departing.
+We encouraged residents to get involved to drop off their donated food at our accommodation offices before they checked out of WGU accommodation.